number A B C D E F G H

 Also see modulation.

-bullet PSTN
+collapse/expand PSTN

 • Public Switch Telephone Network.
 Refers to the fixed telephone network that is served by interconnected exchanges (local exchange, regional exchange, international exchange).
 An exchange is a telephone switch that functions to establish, maintain, and terminate telephone connections.